Dougsworth/CV/README.md

 ﻿# CV

-## Youtube tutorial: earning to use opencv and pycharm to create a virual paintboard
+## Youtube tutorial: earning to use opencv and pycharm to create a virtual paintboard